Brazelton-Lab/seq-annot/README.md

 # seq-annot
-Tools to fascilitate annotation and comparison of genomes and metagenomes
+Tools to facilitate annotation and comparison of genomes and metagenomes

 ## About